 “For a slightly apprehensive first-time cruiser, I would recommend a short voyage of two, three or four days across the Channel to see how you feel about being at sea.

 “And remember, if the oceans don’t appeal to you, there is always river cruising, allowing you to sail right into the hearts of beautiful towns and cities.
-With no chance of feeling seasick, and a constant view of land, these small ships of fewer than 200 people suit active travellers who may not want to be at sea for long spells.
-By doing your research, I’m sure you will find a cruise that suits you and that will become the holiday of a lifetime.”
+With no chance of feeling seasick and a constant view of land, these small ships of fewer than 200 people suit active travellers who may not want to be at sea for long spells.
+By doing your research, I’m sure you will find a cruise that suits you and offers the holiday of a lifetime.”

 Gary Bembridge, Tips for Travellers:

 “The most popular cruising regions are the Mediterranean and Caribbean, and I recommend one of these for first-time cruisers.
-Most cruise lines operate itineraries in both and so a new-to-cruise can find a line that will meet their personal style, preferences and budget.
+Most cruise lines operate itineraries in both and so a new cruiser can find a line that will meet their personal style, preference and budget.

 Image credits: Benson Kua